 Well, here’s where the rubber really hits the road on finding your competitive advantage.

 In our beware the strategist article, we singled out those smug individuals who called themselves strategists.
-As if only they can own the strategy.
+As if only they can do strategy.
 Which is rubbish of course.
-Because everyone needs to own the strategy.
+Because everyone can and should be strategic.

 There’s a great poker quote, that if you look around the table and don’t know who the weakest player is … it’s probably you.